riccardobernardi/Docs-Assignment1-TensorLib/README.md

 ## Table of contents
 1. Introduction and general structure
-2. Static rank tensor
+2. Tensor
-3. Static rank 1 tensor
-4. Dynamic rank tensor
-5. Tensor Iterator
+5. Tensor Iterators
-6. Tensor Iterator Fixed

 ## 1 Introduction and general structure